 2022 saw more volatility for allowances.
 At the beginning of the year, allowances dipped due to a unstable global situation with potential increases in interest rates and inflation.
+This program changes will impact free allocations.
+The post-2030 caps are needed for modelling - it is uncertain if the amendments will extend the program.

-This has led to some de-risking of investor portfolios and some sell-off of risky assets.
+has led to some de-risking of investor portfolios and some sell-off of risky assets.
 Allowances then recovered towards the end of April.
 In May, the WCI allowances price movement was more muted as participants weighed the potential impact on the program from the Scoping Plan and changes to Quebec's Capand-Trade rules.